USDA-ARS-GBRU/xmfa_tools/README.md

 ### xmfa_tools.pl
 Description:

-    sort XMFA file by block (LCB) and generate gapped fasta files with fasta/xmfa coordinates
+    sort XMFA file by block (LCB) to generate gapped fasta files with fasta/xmfa coordinates and/or vg-based gfa files

     This is accomplished by defining a multi-pass sort using sequence IDs found in the XMFA header.
 The primary sort